OmarRedani/HSE24_Interview/README.md

 HSE24 App support the ability to add products to a local basket using [Room Database library](https://developer.android.com/jetpack/androidx/releases/room). and it support also the ability to delete products from the Basket.

+### Great Design

+Design inspiration from the original HSE App

 ## Technologies Used

 Project is created with: